 At the same time, Sasha Tamm, on the contrary, is confident that this is the tactics of Angela Merkel herself.
 The Chancellor does not want "during the campaign" Greens "and the SPD to play on this topic," the political scientist believes.
 In his opinion, in this way, Merkel tries to dislodge the convenient instrument from the hands of her opponents in order to prevent the victory of the opposition.

-Indeed, the legalization of same-sex marriages may allow Merkel to enlist additional support from the electorate and even lure some of the votes from one of the main lobbyists of this topic - the SPD.
-But the Chancellor herself expects that her image will not suffer much in the eyes of traditional conservative supporters of the CDU / CSU opposing this law.
-"She voted again against - it will cause great sympathy among those who oppose this law and they will continue to vote for the CDU," Rar said.
+Indeed, the legalization of same-sex marriages may allow Merkel to enlist additional support from the electorate and even to lure some of the votes from one of the main lobbyists of this topic - the SPD.
+But the Chancellor herself expects that her image will not suffer much in the eyes of the traditional conservative supporters of the CDU / CSU opposing this law.
+"She voted again against - it will cause great sympathy among those who oppose this law and they will continue to vote for the CDU", - said Rahr.
 In addition, Merkel opened the way for her party to create a coalition government in the event that such a need arises.

 Thus, Merkel seriously strengthened her chances for the fourth term as chancellor.
 Tamm believes that Merkel's tactics will work and she will be able to win in the next election.